niemes/Node-tumblr_Random_Reblog/README.md

 - avoid duplicate post.
 - Handle error from the tumblr API.
 - Avoid duplicate Tags.
-- Add Taglist in a Json file to keep the list if you stop the script.
+- Add Taglist in a Json file to keep the list if you stop the script. pt. pt.